Frohawk Two Feathers: Career

 In 2003, Umar Rashid painted Desert People.
 Desert Power.
 In this painting, Rashid focuses on the perspectives of the people of color.
 Rashid made it his mission to put the omitted history of the people of color back into the history books.
 Rashid is so passionate about fulfilling his mission and conveying his narrative that he “turns colonial histories upside down in paintings at VPAM”.
-Rashid says that his narrative is also conveyed through the hip hop culture of his youth, various pop cultures, and prison cultures prison cultures.
+Rashid says that his narrative is also conveyed through the hip hop culture of his youth, various pop cultures, and prison cultures.
 Rashid has created a movement in which to correct the history books in order to shed light on colored people and what they have done for the betterment of this world.

 In Fall 2014, Frohawk exhibited at the Wadsworth Atheneum Museum of Art in Hartford, Connecticut as a MATRIX artist.
 In 2015, his work has been displayed along with that of Duke Riley at the Cincinnati Contemporary Arts Center.

 Frohawk also raps under the name of Hi-Fidel and Kent Cyclone.

 Two Feathers has created a book titled The Edge of the Earth Isn't Far from Here.